 Amanda is a graduate of Concordia University’s Bachelor of International Studies program and has extensive experience in administration and administrative procedures, finance and customer service.
-She is currently employed at TD Bank.
+She is currently employed at Maples Group.
 Taking initiative, multi-tasking and building strong interpersonal relationships are responsibilities she is committed to in her personal and professional life.
 Having volunteered in the international and local field, Amanda is looking to get involved at a higher level of impact.

 CCI’s mission is aligned with her values and worldview and that is what made her want to be part of this team.
 Caring for the most vulnerable, especially our children, is very important to her, as their development and engagement is key to our future.
 Amanda believes in the power of cooperation, partnerships and international aid to propel all efforts towards world peace and being a member of CCI’s Board of Directors gives her the chance to contribute to this.